phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 163957
+#Number of Clinton Tweets: 164267
-#Number of Trump Tweets: 159125
+#Number of Trump Tweets: 159647
-#Total Number of Tweets: 131759
+#Number of Rubio Tweets: 46301
-#Number of Rubio Tweets: 46117
+#Number of Carson Tweets: 19319
-#Number of Carson Tweets: 19212
+#Number of Sanders Tweets: 18822
-#Number of Sanders Tweets: 18638
+#Number of Bush Tweets: 16051
-#Number of Bush Tweets: 15998
+#Total Number of Tweets:
 ---